badtuple/tactile/README.md

 3. Specialized debuggers and visualizers tailored to your project.
 4. Prototypes of a new programming language or DSL with Tactile as a temporary frontend.
 5. Custom configuration format and accompanying editor/linter.

-### Why?

-I'm working on a program that procedurally generates animated cartoons and it got too complex really fast.
-Tactile lets me quickly build out tools for specific modules and systems without constantly rewriting parsing and repls and things for different tools I need in different parts of the codebase.
-Since there are many multi-step passes, I serialize the state of various Data Structures into Tactile and dump them to disk.
-That way if I'm surprised by the result I can either inspect what happened manually or load it up in a repl to play with it.

-I assume others have similar use cases.

-### But why can't you use one of the Lisp crates?

-The tools I'm building require some pretty specialized evaluation/handling of input.
-You could abuse Lisp to get there but I'd rather just write the semantics directly.
-Plus many Lisps have tons of extra syntax to accommodate various implementations, and I don't want that cruft.

-Lisps also give too much power by default.
-If I want to use Tactile as a configuration language or I want to accept it from users, then I want to define exactly how much power it has.
-I should have to explicitly add evaluation, loops/recursion, Turing Completeness, or anything else that I might need instead of trying to find ways to prove it safe or safeguard against it.

 ### Syntax